Master of Business Administration Curriculum

 Learning Objectives

-The purpose of an Independent Studies Concentration is to allow students to tailor their academic experience to align with their unique interests, career goals, or academic needs that are not fully addressed by existing concentrations.
-To pursue, students should first schedule a meeting with the Graduate Business Programs Office to receive further instructions on administrative details and other restrictions that may apply.
+The purpose of an Independent Studies Concentration is to allow students to tailor their academic experience to align with unique interests, career goals, or educational needs not fully addressed by existing concentrations.
+To begin, students should schedule a meeting with the Graduate Business Programs Office for guidance on administrative requirements and any applicable restrictions.

 Requirements